-Levest is a brand of the combined contraceptive pill, used to prevent unwanted pregnancies. it contains synthetic versions of the hormones estrogen and progesterone.
+Levest is a brand of the combined contraceptive pill, used to prevent unwanted pregnancies.
+It contains synthetic versions of the hormones oestrogen and progesterone.

 Levest works by overriding your natural menstrual cycle to prevent ovulation.
 This means that the ovaries won't release an egg each month.
 In addition to this, the pill thickens the mucus surrounding the cervix so that it is difficult for sperm to enter.
 It also thins the womb lining so that a fertilised egg cannot embed itself.

 Levest is 99% effective if it is taken perfectly.
 In real life, if 100 women take the combined contraceptive pill over the course of one year, on average 9 would be expected to fall pregnant.
 This difference is mostly due to women not being able to take the pill perfectly.

 Levest will start to work right away if you begin taking it on the first day of your period.
 If you start it at any other time during your cycle you won't be protected against pregnancy right away so you will have to use additional contraception, such as condoms or a diaphragm, for the first 7 days.